Tip 1: Make sure the door parts are working

 Don’t use the flimsy strap that comes with some openers.
 Solid mounting means less vibration and a longer life.
 If the opener is more than 6 in. from the ceiling, attach an angle brace to eliminate sway.

-Garage door openers come with everything you need for installation.
+Garage door openers come with everything you need for garage door opener installation.
 But the mounting straps that are included are often so flimsy that you can bend them with your hands.
 So buy slotted angle iron at a hardware store.
 Cut it to size with a hacksaw.

 Angle iron provides a stronger installation and reduces vibration, which helps extend the opener’s life span.
 In an unfinished garage, attach the angle iron directly to the face of a joist with 1-in. lag screws.
 For finished ceilings, attach angle iron along the bottom of a joist with 3-in. lag screws.
 Hang the opener using two more lengths of angle iron and nuts and bolts.
 Use lock washers or thread-locking adhesive to keep vibration from loosening the nuts.